Research course

 Course content

 The University of Cambridge Department of Engineering is one of the leading centres of engineering in the world, renowned for both its teaching and its research.
-Since its foundation in 1875, it has grown to become the largest department in the University, and the largest integrated engineering department in the UK, with approximately 150 faculty, 260 contract research staff and research fellows, 900 graduate students, and 1,200 undergraduates.
+Since its foundation in 1875, it has grown to become the largest department in the University, and the largest integrated engineering department in the UK, with approximately 150 faculty, 260 contract research staff and research fellows, 900 postgraduate students, and 1,200 undergraduates.

 By the end of the PhD, students are expected to have produced original work making a significant contribution to knowledge in the field of engineering.
 At the same time, the Department expects that students will leave with the wider skills necessary to be successful in either an academic or a non-academic career.

-The Department of Engineering offers PhD studies in a wide variety of subjects:
+The Department of Engineering offers PhD studies in a wide variety of subjects.
+The Department is broadly divided into six Research Divisions, the strategic aims of which are broadly described below:

 Energy, Fluid Mechanics and Turbomachinery

-Building on research in fluid mechanics and thermodynamics to develop a systems view of energy generation and utilisation, particularly in ground and air transport, to mitigate environmental impact.
+Building on research in fluid mechanics and thermodynamics to develop a systems view of energy generation and utilisation, particularly in the ground and air transport, to mitigate environmental impact.
+This Division's research focus includes acoustics, aerodynamics, combustion, energy use and generation, fluid mechanics and turbomachinery.

 Electrical Engineering

 Pursuing fundamental electrical, electronic and photonic research at the material, device and system levels with a focus on creating integrated solutions in the fields of nanotechnology, sensing, energy generation, energy conversion, displays and communications.
+The research in this division covers all aspects of electrical engineering from the nano-scale to heavy-duty power applications.

 Mechanics, Materials and Design

-Extending fundamental and applied research in mechanics, materials, and design, exploiting cross-disciplinary partnerships across the University; and building on existing strengths to develop excellence in bioengineering and healthcare systems research.
+Extending fundamental and applied research in mechanics, materials, bio-mechanics and design, exploiting cross-disciplinary partnerships across the University; and building on existing strengths to develop excellence in bioengineering and healthcare systems research.

 Civil Engineering